eugli/news-engagement-prediction/README.md

 # news-engagement-prediction
  This repo demos predicting engagement in news articles using LSTM networks.
-This work was produced as part of an internship at YE Ventures[http://yeventures.com/].
+This work was produced as part of an internship at [Ye Ventures](http://yeventures.com/).